Mara-Li/obsidian-create-note-in-folder/README.md

 > [!NOTE]
 > Using this with the templater settings could you prevent to set-up in templater option a lot of folder.
-> For example, you can set a generic templater file for all your `wiki` folder, with setting a path based on `(.*)wiki(.*)`.
-Each time you create a new wiki file, in any project, the generic will be triggered.

 ---
 # Installation